 Project areas are available depending on funding, but we would expect to recruit in the following general areas:

-- Residual stresses in next generation nuclear power plant (available through the ICO Centre for Doctoral Training in Nuclear Power)
+- Residual stresses in next generation nuclear power plant

 - Advances in the contour method of residual stress measurement